cdelg4do/PickAndGol-Android/readme.md

 # Android Client for PickAndGol

-This is the Android client for the **PickAndGol** platform, a pet project I am working on among a small group of fellow developers.
+This is the Android client for the **PickAndGol** platform, a pet project I am working on along a small group of fellow developers.
 PickAndGol is also available on iOS devices and has a web version, at **www.pickandgol.com**.

 #### **- Notes:**
 - This repository is just a 'screenshot' of the original working repository, made to show visitors some of my progress on this project.
 The development is still in progress so this repo does not necessarily represent the last updated version.

-- For security reasons, the code in this repo does not contain some private API keys, necessary to fully compile the project.
-In order to try the app on your device, you can still do it by generating your own keys (see the **"Missing settings and API keys"** section below), or by using <a href="http://bit.ly/pickandgol_r20171010"> **THIS** </a> installer package.
+- For security and privacy reasons, the code in this repo does not contain some private API keys, necessary to fully compile the project.
+In order to try the app on your device, you can still do it by generating your own keys (see the **"Missing project files"** section below), or by using <a href="http://bit.ly/pickandgol_r20171010"> **THIS** </a> installer package.

 ### **Description**
 PickAndGol is a social app that enables people to find where their favorite sport events are broadcasted in their nearby.
 You can search events by name, category or location, and also add new ones to the system so that they can be checked by other users.

 Every event in the system is tied to one or more pubs where it is being broadcasted, so you can also search by pubs and see what events are coming on each pub.
-New pubs can be added as well, and you can populate a favorite list in order to receive notifications when new events are added on some of your favorite pubs.
+New pubs can be added as well, and you can keep a favorite list in order to receive notifications when new events are added on some of your favorite pubs.

 Future features include: integration with some major social network so that you can tell all your contacts you are attending to an event at some pub, and a review system where users can publish and evaluate the free bites of food served on the pub (typically Spanish!) during the event broadcasts.